hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

     - basic project &mdash; [hiqdev/hisite](https://github.com/hiqdev/hisite);
         - framework &mdash; [yiisoft/yii2](https://github.com/yiisoft/yii2).

-In the [README](https://github.com/hiqdev/hisite-template) you can find how to setup the project at your side&mdash; `composer create-project` plus configuration settings.
+In the [README](https://github.com/hiqdev/hisite-template) you can find how to setup the project on your side &mdash; easy enough: `composer create-project` plus configuration settings.
 Thanks to themes implemented as plugins and use of the theming library [hiqdev/yii2-thememanager]  you can change `yii2-theme-flat` to `yii2-theme-original` then run `composer update` and the site will change it's clothes to other theme.
 As simple as change single line in `composer.json`.

 There is another real working project that can be used as example of this approach and it is completely available at GitHub.
 [Asset Packagist](https://asset-packagist.org/) is packagist-compatible repository that enables installation of Bower and NPM packages as native Composer packages.